alonso284/BotBattle/taskell.md

 ## To Do

-- Create frontend for basic submissions
-    > Front page for uploading two files.
-Do with flask, htmx and templates.
-Support only python files for the moment
 - Automation of Docker containers and images
     > When files are uploaded, the program should create a docker Image
 - Make sure runned codes finish running